rcquantumcomputing/.github/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## LICENSE For PRIVATE Repositories
-Copyright (C) 2024 rcquantumcomputing.

-This program is owned by RCQCC https://rcquantum.org and is exclusively for use by its rightful owner.

-The distribution or sharing of this software, either partially or in its entirety, is strictly prohibited under copyright law.
-If you find this software in any unauthorized location, please contact us at: rcquantum@robcol.k12.tr.
-RCQCC disclaims any liability for damages arising from the use of this software.